iturov/rov2021_mate/MISSIONS/SubwayCar/README.md

 ![Using Pixel Locations](https://github.com/iturov/rov2021_mate/blob/missions/MISSIONS/SubwayCar/images/test_photos.png)

+These colors are saved with the surface frame in a special data structure that can be seen in code.

 ### Creating the Mosaic
  The last step is to concate the surfaces to have the mosaic.
 This can be accomplished by starting with the surface that has four colors and putting it in correct position.
 Then we can search for 3 of the colors on this surface and match them.
 This last step is to place the remaining rectangle on the side of the square.
 These can be easily done when we have colors.